The Bulgarian Legal System and Legal Research

 2.4.
 International Treaties

-According to art.
+According to Art.
 5, para.
 4 of the Constitution: “International treaties, ratified in compliance with the constitutional procedure, published and entered into force for the Republic of Bulgaria are part of the domestic law of the country and have supremacy over those provisions of the domestic law which contradict them”.
 This rule has been applied consistently by Bulgarian courts.
-With respect to the above, it should be noted, however, that EU has the legal capacity to be a party to international treaties with third countries and international organizations.
+Concerning the above, it should be noted, however, that the EU has the legal capacity to be a party to international treaties with third countries and international organizations.
 These international treaties are an important part of the EU legal order and therefore their provisions are binding for the member states.

 2.5.
 Acts of Parliament and Codifications